pranavsindura/cp-resources/README.md

 Remember that it is not necessary to go through everything.
 Pick whatever works for you.

+These are the things I know and/or have heard about.

 ## C++

 ### Reading / Watching